RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##    1.00    1.00    5.00    3.39    5.00    5.00

-Looking at the summary statistics we see that the median and the max of the list is 5.
-What this means is that there are more of the 5 “ratings” in the list than there are others.
-The best way to view this, is via the barchart.
+From the output, we observe that the median and maximum rating are both 5, while the mean is approximately 3.39.
+This suggests that a large number of patients gave Mayo Clinic the highest rating, indicating a positively skewed distribution.

+The best way to visualize this pattern is with a bar chart, which we’ll generate in the next step.

 ``` r
 #create a barchart to count the values